bilzard/aws-sam-localstack-example/README.md

 Default output format [None]: json
 ```

-### Set Local Environment Variables
+### Setting environment variables

-You should set the dependency module's include path in your local computer.
+Set the path where the dependency module has installed.

 ```
 export NODE_PATH=(the pass to the repository)/layer/nodejs/node8/lib
 ```

-### Run Localstack Docker Container in Background
+### Run the Localstack Docker Container in the Background

 ```
 cd localstack